jkurek2912/shortestPath.js/README.md

 I created this program using JavaScript, HTML, and CSS.

 This program will find the shortest path between two nodes on a graph.
 To start, enter a number into the button marked size, and then click generate grid.
 To avoid crashing, please only enter numbers smaller than ~100.
 This will generate an n x n grid of buttons, where n is the value entered in the size box.
+You can also fill in a number in the fill percent button.
+The grid will generate with x% of the boxes filled, where x is the number you entered into the button.
 In order to find a shortest path, you need to select a starting node and a goal node.
 Select the checkbox labeled Place Starting Node, and click a box in the grid.
 This will place a green node, which is where the path will start.
 Select the checkbox labeled Place Goal Node, and place the goal node on the grid.
 This will place a red node, and this is where the path will end.
 Unselecting these checkboxes allows you to create walls on the grid, which are represented as black boxes.
 You can either